tisannai/tiide/README.md

 # Tiide

 Tiide is a minimalistic C language IDE for Emacs.
-It integrates c-eldoc, compile and gud-gdb packages to users C project development.
+It integrates c-eldoc, compile and gud-gdb packages as users C project development.

-Tiide enables the user to launch compilation and debugging from the current buffer.
-Current buffer identifies the Tiide Project indirectly.
-Tiide finds the Project by traveling up in directory hierarchy from the file of current buffer.
+Tiide enables user to launch compilation and debugger from the current buffer.
+Current buffer is under Tiide Project Root in directory hierarhcy.
+Tiide finds the Project Root by traveling up in directory hierarchy from the file of current buffer.

-Project Root directory is identified by placing ".tiide.el" file to the root directory. ".tiide.el" is called Tiide Config.
-Tiide Project covers all files below the Project Root.
+Project Root directory is identified by placing ".tiide.el" file to the Root directory. ".tiide.el" is called Tiide Config.
+Tiide Project contains all files below the Project Root.

 Tiide provides following commands (among others):